 Understanding Early Direct Deposit

 Some financial institutions offer a feature called early direct deposit.
-This feature lets customers get their ACH credits before the official settlement date.
+This feature allows customers to receive their ACH credits before the official settlement date.
 It doesn’t change when an employer or benefits provider pays, but it lets the bank that gets it make money sooner.
 This is often based on when the payment file is received or processed.

 Consumers often notice early posting when a paycheck hits an account on a Friday instead of Monday, or the weekend before an official payday.
-For many people managing tight cash flows, that earlier access can prevent late payments and reduce reliance on short-term credit options.
+For many people managing tight cash flow, that earlier access can prevent late payments and reduce reliance on short-term credit.

 Speed Up Direct Deposit: Tips for Quicker Funds and Possible Delays